 My un-Christian child, spouse, and friend ceases to be my neighbor and becomes an object of conversion, the other.
 Conversion is a weapon in the hands of the elite, a means of destroying difference.
 Diversity is destroyed in the other through ideological domination.
 Either I destroy the difference in my neighbor by changing him to be just like me, or I must destroy my neighbor in the fires of literal or metaphorical hell.
 Either way, I cannot love him.
 I cannot see him, I cannot accept him for who he is and the choices he has made to not be like me, because that would threaten my identity.

 Although God feigns tolerance through propagandist catchphrases like universal redemption, He promotes the politics of war and suffering through judgment.
 Jesus himself preached a politic of division.
 According to Jesus, everyone who is not like us is the enemy: “Whoever is not with me is against me, and whoever does not gather with me scatters” (Matthew 12:30, Luke 11:23, NIV).
-Jesus made his ethic of division unmistakable, countering the hippies and universalists of his time who wanted to view him as a unifier: “Do not think that I have come to bring peace to the earth.
+Jesus made his ethic of division unmistakable, countering the universalists of his time who wanted to view him as a unifier: “Do not think that I have come to bring peace to the earth.
 I have not come to bring peace, but a sword.
 For I have come to set a man against his father, and a daughter against her mother, and a daughter-in-law against her mother-in-law.
 And a person’s enemies will be those of his own household.
 Whoever loves father or mother more than me is not worthy of me, and whoever loves son or daughter more than me is not worthy of me” (Matthew 10:34-37, ESV).

 Jesus’ vision was apocalyptic.
 Jesus, all of his disciples, and all of the writers of the New Testament viewed life as a war against the spiritual forces of darkness and light.
 Those on the dark side, all who do not bow the knee to God’s message of love, are out to get us.
-People who believe in other religions or chose another way may be well-intentioned, but they unknowingly support demonic ideologies that invite God’s judgement and destruction of the planet through ideological and literal war: The Apocalypse.
+People who believe in other religions or chose another way may be well-intentioned, but they unknowingly support demonic ideologies that invite God’s judgment and destruction of the planet through ideological and literal war: The Apocalypse.
 Humanity’s only hope is to destroy them all (ideologically or literally) before God destroys all of us.

 The vision of the entire Bible is apocalyptic.
 The world was set on a course towards destruction from the original moment of disobedience in the Garden of Eden, when God could not tolerate difference in free human choice.
 God murdered humanity and destroyed nature in the First Apocalypse of The Flood, sparing only Noah and the small band of animals that could fit in his boat.
 The people of Israel were chosen to be God’s Royal Priesthood and Superior Race.
 They were weaponized and commanded to genocide, killing entire nations of peoples who lived around them (including their animals) simply because they belonged to other religions.
 God kills his own people throughout the Old Testament, bringing national judgment and exile upon them whenever they mixed with outsiders and integrated unsanctioned ideologies that promote tolerance of difference.
 Segregation is the only way to maintain purity when difference is a threat.
 In the Final Apocalypse, God destroys difference in the other forever through the eternal genocide of hell.